What is Aurora New Dawn?

 Our aim is not just to contribute to the feminist movement and the violence against women and children sector, but to actively support its evolution.
 This is why we have championed and continue to lead campaigns against some of the most pressing issues women face today.

 Aurora New Dawn actively campaigns locally and nationally to raise awareness about violence against women and children.
-We are proud to campaign in partnership with a wide range of national and local organisations, including being members of End Violence Against Women coalition (EVAW).
+We are proud to campaign in partnership with a wide range of national and local organisations, including being members of End Violence Against Women coalition (EVAW), Women’s Aid Fed England and Women’s resource centre.
 You can find out more about our recent and ongoing campaigns here.

 The Aurora New Dawn Story